Electricity

 Share

-The National Energy Regulatory Authority has approved a regulation eliminating double taxation of energy storage, to allow for faster development of technologies for storing electricity.
+The National Energy Regulatory Authority of Romania has approved a regulation eliminating double taxation of energy storage, to allow for faster deployment of solutions for storing electricity.

 The National Energy Regulatory Authority (ANRE) announced that it has approved an order on methodological norms exempting electricity that is stored and reintroduced into the grid from the payment of regulated tariffs.